Venus (Shocking Blue song): Impact and legacy

+Chart performance

-Bananarama's "Venus" peaked at number one in the United States, Australia, Finland, New Zealand, Switzerland and South Africa, while reaching number two in Germany and the top-ten in Austria, Belgium, Canada, France, Netherlands, Norway, Spain, Sweden and the United Kingdom (number eight on the UK Singles Chart, matching the same peak of Shocking Blue's version).
+Bananarama's version of "Venus" peaked at number one in the United States, Australia, Finland, New Zealand, South Africa, and Switzerland, while reaching number two in Germany and the top-ten in Austria, Belgium, Canada, France, Italy, the Netherlands, Norway, Sweden and the United Kingdom (number eight on the UK Singles Chart, matching the same peak of Shocking Blue's version).
 It also topped the US Dance Club Songs chart for two weeks.

-The collaboration on "Venus" led Bananarama and SAW to work together on the group's follow-up album, Wow!, the following year.

-A new mix of the song appeared as the B-side to the 1989 limited release "Megarama '89" in Germany and France.
-Bananarama has since re-recorded "Venus" for their eighth album Exotica (2001).
-It was later remixed by Marc Almond, with re-recorded vocals and included on their ninth album Drama (2005).

-In 2021, British magazine Classic Pop ranked "Venus" number two in their list of "Top 40 Stock Aitken Waterman songs".

 Music video

-The accompanying music video, directed by Peter Care, with choreography by Bruno Tonioli, received extensive play on MTV and video channels across the world, and presented Dallin, Fahey and Woodward in various costumes, including a she-devil, a French temptress, a vampiress and several Greek goddesses.
+The accompanying music video, directed by Peter Care and choreographed by Bruno Tonioli, was extensively aired on MTV and video channels across the world, and presented the trio in various costumes, including a she-devil, a French temptress, a vampiress and several Greek goddesses.
 In one sequence of the video, Sandro Botticelli's painting The Birth of Venus is adapted as a tableau vivant.
 The video marked a pivotal shift towards a more glamorous and sexual image for the group that contrasted with the tomboyish style of their earlier work.
+In the music video there's a cameo of the Polish-German dancer Andreas Wisniewski, who appears as a dancer during the synth solo.